 One of our favorites is the Maytag MFI2570FEZ (view at Maytag) with its LED lighting, filtered water, adjustable shelves and door bins, a deli drawer, and Maytag’s PowerCold feature, which can quickly get your fridge back to the right temperature after you haul everything back from the store.

-Samsung refrigerators, like its consumer electronics counterparts, offer cutting-edge technology in stunning, modern designs.
+Samsung refrigerators, like their consumer electronics counterparts, offer cutting-edge technology in stunning, modern designs.
 If you want a smart fridge, Samsung is the choice.

 One of the coolest things about Samsung refrigerators is the innovative door design.
 Yes, there are standard configurations, but it also offers 4-Door Flex, which allows you to switch from fridge to freezer with the push of a button.
 The wow does not stop there.
 Many of its fridges feature the Family Hub, a literal screen on your refrigerator door where you can manage a calendar, shop for food, access an assistant, and see who is at your door with a simple touch.
 The Samsung refrigerators also come in a dizzying array of finishes, including their patented Tuscan Stainless Steel.
 You can also easily find models that are Energy Star rated for efficiency and optional features, including a variety of ice-making settings, that seem endless.

 Samsung does offer standard model refrigerators at budget prices, but their brand is really known for its futuristic technology combined with high-end finishing.

 Related: The Best Counter-Depth Refrigerators